 And if you make them, share a pic with me on Instagram!
 I'm @delightfuladventures over there and my hashtag is #delightfuladventures.
 I look forward to seeing your remake!

-- 1 3/4 cups unsweetened, non-dairy milk (use 1 1/4 cup non-dairy milk if using making the vegan gluten-free version, see notes below)
+- 1 ¾ cups unsweetened dairy-free milk (use 1 ¼ cup non-dairy milk if making the vegan gluten-free version, see notes below)

 - 2 tablespoons melted coconut oil

 - 2 tablespoons pure maple syrup (optional, see note below)